 Keys in the AUSF

 In case EAP-AKA' is used as authentication method, the AUSF shall derive a key KAUSF from CK' and IK' for EAP-AKA' as specified in clause 6.1.3.1.
-In case that 5G AKA is used as authentication method, the UDM/ARPF shall generate the KAUSF as specified in clause 6.1.3.2.The KAUSF may be stored in the AUSF between two subsequent authentication and key agreement procedures.
+In case that 5G AKA is used as authentication method, the UDM/ARPF shall generate the KAUSF as specified in clause 6.1.3.2.The KAUSF shall be stored in the AUSF between two subsequent authentication and key agreement procedures.